Get

 Maine Coon Hip Dysplasia: Why Is It So Common?
 Our Vet Answers

 Your Maine Coon is a loveable giant of a cat, but you’ve noticed that they seem to favor a hind leg when they’re walking or jumping.
-You’ll want to consult your veterinarian because it could be hip dysplasia.
+You’ll want to consult a veterinarian because it could be hip dysplasia.
 Let’s take a look at this condition that seems to be more prevalent in Maine Coon cats than in other cat breeds.

 divider 3 paws